github/site-policy/Policies/github-subprocessors-and-cookies.md

 ### Cookies on GitHub

-GitHub uses cookies and similar technologies (collectively, “cookies”) to provide and secure our websites, as well as to analyze the usage of our websites, in order to offer you a great user experience.
+GitHub uses cookies to provide and secure our websites, as well as to analyze the usage of our websites, in order to offer you a great user experience.
 Please take a look at our [Privacy Statement](/github/site-policy/github-privacy-statement#our-use-of-cookies-and-tracking) if you’d like more information about cookies, and on how and why we use them.

 Since the number and names of cookies may change,the table below may be updated from time to time.